-Fifteen miles from where I live, on the North Sea coast, sits a Category C Lifers prison, housing two hundred and forty men.
-It is beautiful and remote and a long haul for family visits.
+Fifteen miles from where I live, on the North Sea coast, sits a Category C Lifers prison, housing 240 men.
+It is beautiful, but remote and a long haul for family visits.
 For some years now, I’ve been going to bi-annual concerts to hear a group of residents perform songs they’ve written, of sadness, love and broken families.
 These grown men are expressing themselves, possibly for the first time.
 It is very moving and some of us in the audience rub our eyes.

-A friend introduces me to Julian, Writer in Residence and Coordinator of Creative Arts in the prison.
-He’s one of those people you seldom meet in life, devoted, cheerful and with a rare humility.
+A friend introduces me to Writer in Residence and Coordinator of Creative Arts in the prison, Julian.
+Julian is one of those people you seldom meet in life, devoted, cheerful and with a rare humility.
 He suggests that I come in and tell them the story of living on a ranch in Brazil.
 Like all fairy tales, my Brazilian dream was shattered by a betrayal of friendship, and I lost everything.
 Some of the men might identify with this tale of loss and despair.

 The prison Governor says, ‘You never know what little thing said or done starts the new build not to reoffend.’